Open NowNon-Profit

 What is the Brotherhood of St Laurence (Hippy Program)?

-The Brotherhood of St Laurence (Hippy Program) is a mixed grant offered by QH in Australia.
-The Home Interaction Program for Parents and Youngsters (HIPPY) supports families with young children through home tutoring focused on early childhood development and Indigenous health.
-The program is targeted to eligible families living in Inala or surrounding suburbs.
+The Brotherhood of St Laurence (Hippy Program) is a non-profit grant offered by QH in Australia.
+The Brotherhood of St Laurence HIPPY Program is an Indigenous health grant/program supporting families with young children through home interaction and home tutoring.
+It is targeted to eligible families in the Inala catchment and surrounding suburbs.

 2